lekakenycollins8/eric-coaching-gpt/eric-gpt/docs/follow-up-implementation-plan.md

 3. **Services**:
    - ✅ `emailService.ts`: Basic email notification implementation

-### What Needs Correction
+### What Has Been Corrected

 1. **Follow-up Type Distinction**:
-   - ⏳ Update `followupUtils.ts` to properly distinguish between pillar and workbook follow-ups
+   - ✅ Updated `followupUtils.ts` with `getFollowupType` function to properly distinguish between pillar and workbook follow-ups
+   - ✅ Created `extractPillarId` function to get pillar ID from follow-up ID
-   - ⏳ Create specialized context loading functions for each follow-up type
+   - ✅ Implemented `buildFollowupContext` in `contextBuilder.ts` to load appropriate context based on follow-up type
-   - ⏳ Implement proper storage and retrieval based on follow-up type
+   - ✅ Updated storage and retrieval logic in `route.ts` to handle both follow-up types correctly

-2. **AI Prompts**:
+2. **AI Prompts and Diagnosis**:
-   - ⏳ Create separate prompt templates for pillar and workbook follow-ups
+   - ✅ Implemented `generateFollowupDiagnosis` in `followupDiagnosis.ts` with type-specific prompts
-   - ⏳ Implement a prompt selection system based on follow-up type
+   - ✅ Created `parseFollowupDiagnosis` to extract structured data from AI responses based on follow-up type
-   - ⏳ Ensure prompts include the right context and instructions for each type
+   - ✅ Implemented `convertToDatabaseFormat` in `diagnosisConverter.ts` to properly format diagnosis for database storage
+   - ✅ Added time elapsed calculation with `calculateTimeElapsed` in `timeUtils.ts` for context enrichment

 3. **Email Notifications**:
+   - ✅ Created modular `sendFollowupCompletionEmail` in `emailNotifier.ts`
-   - ⏳ Update email templates to include type-specific sections
+   - ✅ Updated email templates to include type-specific sections
-   - ⏳ Format diagnosis content differently based on follow-up type
+   - ✅ Added follow-up type parameter to email service integration
-   - ⏳ Include relevant context and comparisons for each type
+   - ✅ Enhanced error handling and logging for email notifications

 ### What Remains To Be Done

+1. **Frontend Data Layer**:
+   - ⏳ Implement React Query hooks for data fetching:
+     - `useFollowupSubmission` for submitting follow-up responses
+     - `useFollowupRecommendations` for fetching follow-up recommendations with type filtering
+     - `useFollowupContext` for loading appropriate context based on follow-up type
+   - ⏳ Set up API proxy routes in Next.js:
+     - `/api/followup/submit` for follow-up submission
+     - `/api/followup/recommendations` for follow-up recommendations
+     - `/api/followup/context` for loading follow-up context
+   - ⏳ Create TypeScript interfaces for follow-up types

-1. **Frontend UI Components**:
+2. **Frontend UI Components**:
+   - ⏳ Create type-specific follow-up form components:
+     - `PillarFollowupForm` for pillar-specific follow-ups
+     - `WorkbookFollowupForm` for workbook implementation follow-ups
-   - ⏳ Create specialized UI components for each follow-up type
+   - ⏳ Implement progress indicators for each follow-up type
-   - ⏳ Implement type-specific progress indicators
+   - ⏳ Build results display components with type-specific visualizations

+3. **Pages and Routing**:
-   - ⏳ Add contextual messaging based on follow-up type
+   - ⏳ Create follow-up form page with dynamic routing based on follow-up ID

-2. **Testing and Validation**:
-   - ⏳ Test follow-up type detection with various IDs
+   - ⏳ Implement follow-up results page with type-specific display

+4. **Testing and Validation**:
-   - ⏳ Test context loading for both follow-up types
+   - ⏳ Unit tests for backend utilities and frontend hooks
-   - ⏳ Test prompt generation for both types
+   - ⏳ Integration tests for API routes and component interactions
-   - ⏳ Test email notifications for both types
+   - ⏳ End-to-end tests for complete user journeys

 ### Integration with Eric GPT Architecture